soumyadansana/HLTTutorial/README.md

 # HLTTutorial
-Follow the HLT recipe for running on Summer21 MC https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGlobalHLT
+Follow the HLT recipe for running on Summer21 MC https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGlobalHLT NOTE : Follow this recipe on lxplus because the different paths are easier to access.
+Import the HLT paths files etc in lxplus and then import to T2B cluster.
 ## Setup
 Setup the release, import HLTrigger package, compile
 ```